 Free School Meals

-If your child is eligible for free school meals, orders are placed using the Chartwells Meal Selector online ordering system, once the free school meal application has been approved.
+If your child is eligible for free school meals, orders are placed using the Meals ordering system on the Reach More Parents (Weduc) app, once the free school meal application has been approved.
 The use of this online ordering system means that all pupils in receipt of a free school meal remain anonymous.
 The information is treated as private and confidential within school.
-We strongly encourage anyone who may be eligible for free school meals to apply, even if your child does not wish to have a hot school meal.
+We strongly encourage anyone who may be eligible for free school meals to apply, even if your child does not wish to have a school meal.
 If they prefer, children can bring their own packed lunch to school.
 Registering for free school meal eligibility can attract pupil premium funding to be used by the school to support your child.
 Pupil Premium is additional funding that the government gives to schools for each pupil who are deemed to need further help.
 The money must be spent on that child to support their education, but it is for the school to determine how it is spent.
 Eligibility includes parents/carers in receipt of:

 - Income Support

 - Income based Jobseekers Allowance

 - Support under Part VI of the Immigration and Asylum Act 1999

 - The guaranteed element of State Pension Credit